SpecifiesDev/MojangAPI-Wrapper/README.md

     /*
     * Output:
     * Response code
-    * An ArrayList that returns 40 character hashes that Mojang has blocked due to EULA violation */
+    * An ArrayList that returns 40 character hashes of servers Mojang has blocked due to EULA violation */
 ```